smartstore/Smartstore/src/Smartstore.Modules/Smartstore.WebApi/Readme.md

 - For PUT and PATCH requests, the HTTP header **Prefer** with the value **return=representation** must be sent to get a status code 200 with entity content response.
 This is the default behavior of ASP.NET Core OData 8.0.
 Otherwise 204 "No Content" is returned.

+- **GET /MediaFiles** returns type FileItemInfo instead of MediaFile which wraps and enriches MediaFile.

 - The prefix of response headers changed from **SmartStore-Net-Api-** to **Smartstore-Api-**.
 More changes:
 <table>
     <tr>